You Can Still Use Windows 7 But,

 Stay Ahead of Operating System Updates With Strategic Systems – A Division of CEI

 With managed IT services or IT consulting from Strategic Systems – A Division of CEI, we’ll make sure your systems are always up to date.
 This includes operating system updates, security updates, vulnerability patching, malware monitoring, and much more.
-To learn more, contact the experts at Strategic Systems – A Division of CEI by calling (919) 351-8434 or fill out our online contact form below.
+To learn more, contact the experts at Strategic Systems – A Division of CEI by calling 919-783-1410 or filling out our online contact form below.